Temp Tag 101: Temporary License Plates Explained — What Drivers Should Know

 You cannot drive once your temporary tags expire.
 Even a single day past the expiration date can result in fines, towing, or impound.
 If your permanent plates haven’t arrived before your temp tag runs out, you must contact the DMV for a resolution—or work with a trusted provider like Dirt Legal to avoid costly penalties and delays.

-Private Purchases and VIN Checks
+Private Vehicle Purchases and VIN Checks

-• Ensure proper title signing and provide a bill of sale
+• Obtain a clear bill of sale

 Share the Post: